TWilkin/powerpi/nginx/README.md

 There are currently no automated tests for this service.

+## Local

-However, you can run the UI locally with the following commands.
+The UI can be started locally with the following commands.

 ```bash
 # From the root of your PowerPi checkout